 This course will examine a number of ways to understand what gender and development mean, and the ways in which the two intersect.
 For instance, the course will explore such questions as, how can thinking intersectionally change the practices of development and of international institutions of development?; and, how local and gendered actors respond to development policies?
+This course shows the significance of feminist movements to development and a gender-sensitive turn in development policies.
 Sub-themes in the course include women and work, gender and health, empowerment, environment, sustainable development, and others.
 Credits will be granted for only one of DEVS 315 and DEVS 391(ST: Gender and Development).
 Cross-listed as WMGS 315.
 Prerequisite: WMGS 100 or DEVS 201 and 202.
 Three credits.
-Not offered 2022-2023.